 Making a list of things to do in Minneapolis with kids?
 Or perhaps in search of a tranquil slice of heaven?
 Minnehaha Falls and the nearby regional park is a local favorite and a true hidden gem – heavy emphasis on “gem.”

-The waterfall consists of two levels, the Upper Falls and the Lower Falls.
+The waterfall has two levels: the Upper and Lower Falls.
 The Upper Falls are only one mile from downtown Minneapolis but provide a stunning view of nature running wild year-round.
 The lower falls are just a short hike from the top and are perfect for kids to splash around.
 Be sure to bring your bathing suit!

 See Related: Best Waterfalls in Minnesota